AliGhorbanibh1380/H-Spice_T-Spice_L-Edit_HardWare/README.md

 Conclusion
 Buffers play a vital role in RTL logic design by ensuring signal integrity, providing noise margins, and driving multiple gates effectively.
 Understanding their characteristics and performance metrics is crucial for designing efficient digital circuits.
 This analysis can guide engineers in optimizing buffer usage in their designs, balancing performance and power consumption.

-Feel free to explore the provided graphs and data for a deeper understanding of buffer behavior in RTL logic.